-Consider the following Scenario BP: Processors in $P \cup \{b\}$ are Byzantine.
+Consider the following Scenario BP.
+Processors in P u {b} are Byzantine.
 The processors in P have value 0, and b has both 0 and 1 (so the general is Byzantine).
-They wake up at time 1, with b acting as if its value is 0, and they run fast in the interval [1, T_P].
-They send the same messages to r as are sent in Scenario CP, but no messages are sent to Q. After time T_P , the processors in P die.
+They wake up at time 1, with b acting as if its value is 0, and they run fast in the interval [1,T_p].
+They send the same messages to r as are sent in Scenario CP, but no messages are sent to Q. After time T_p, the processors in P die.
 The processors in Q are correct.
-They wake up at time $T_P + 1$ and run fast thereafter.
-Starting at time $T_P + 1$, the Byzantine processor b starts behaving toward Q and r excactly as it does in Scenario CQ, as if its value were 1, except that a message sent at real time s in Scenario CQ is sent at time $T_P + s$ in Scenario BP.
-Since O has received no messages from P, the processors in Q decide 1 at time $T_P + T_Q$, and they all behave exactly as in Scenario CQ, except that everything happens T_P realtime steps later.
-At time $T_P + T_Q + 1$, the correct processor r wakes up and runs fast thereafter.
-The initial value of r is irrelevant.
-Note that at most tprocessors are faulty in this run.
-In the model where phi is unknown, the processor bound $\Phi = T_P + T_Q + 1$ holds in this run; in the model where phi holds eventually, the processor bound $\Phi = 1$ holds after GST = $T_P + T_Q + 1$.
-Since the correct processors in Q have already decided 1 before r wakes up, r must decide 1 at some real time T_r .
+They wake up at time T_p+1 and run fast thereafter.
+Starting at time T_p+1, the Byzantine processor b starts behaving towards Q and r exactly as it does in Scenario CQ, as if its value is 1, except that a message sent at real time s in Scenario CQ is sent at time T_p+s in Scenario BP.
+Since Q has received no messages from P, the processors in Q decide 1 at time T_p+T_Q, and they all behave exactly as in Scenario CQ except that everything happens T_p real time steps later.
+At time T_p+T_Q+1, the correct processors are faulty in this run.
+In the model where phi is unknown, the processor bound $\Phi = T_p+T_Q+1$ holds in this run; in the model where phi holds eventually, the processor bound $\Phi = 1$ holds after GST = T_p+T_Q+1.
+Since the correct processors in Q have already decided 1 before r wakes up, r must decide 1 at some real time T_r.

-Consider now Scenario BQ: The processors in P are correct and begin with value 0.
-They run fast in the interval $[1, T_P]$ but take no more steps until after time T_r .
-In the time interval $[1, T_P]$, the Byzantine processor b behaves toward P and r exactly as it does in Scenario CP, acting as if it had initial value 0.
-Therefore, at time T_P the processors in P decide 0.
+Consider now Scenario BQ.
+The processors in P are correct and begin with value 0.
+They run fast in the interval $[1,T_p]$, but take no more steps until after time T_r .
+In the time interval $[1,T_p]$, the Byzantine processor b behaves towards P and r exactly as it does in Scenario CP, acting as if it has initial value 0.
+Therefore, at time T_p the processors in P decide 0.
 The processors in Q are Byzantine.
-They wake up at time $T_P + 1$ with value 1 and behave with respect to r exactly as they do in Scenario BP; that is, the messages that have been sent from P to Q during the interval $[1, T_P]$ are ignored by Q. At time $T_P + 1$, b starts acting toward r exactly as it does in Scenario BP, as if it had initial value 1.
-The correct processor r wakes up at time $T_P + T_Q + 1$ and runs fast thereafter.
-It is easy to see that the messages received by r between time $T_P + T_Q + 1$ and time T_r are exactly the same in Scenario BQ as in Scenario BP.
-Therefore, r decides 1 at time T_r , which is a contradiction because the correct processors in P decide 0. \Box
+They wake up at time T_p+1 with value 1 and behave with respect to r exactly as they do in scenario BP, that is, the messages which have been sent from P to Q during the interval $[1,T_p]$ are ignored by Q. At time T_p+1 , b starts acting toward r exactly as it does in Scenario BP, as if it had intial value 1.
+The correct processor r wakes up at time T_p+T_Q+1 and runs fast thereafter.
+It is easy to see that the messages received by r between time T_p+T_Q+1 and time T_r are exactly the same in scenario BQ as in scenario BP.
+Therefore, r decides 1 at time T_r , which is a contradiction because the correct processors in P decide 0.